 Accounts Payable classifies and maintains vendor contact information, payment terms, and Internal Revenue Service (IRS) information by using a computer database.
 Depending on a company’s internal controls, an AP department either handles pre-approved purchase orders or accounts payable to verify purchases after a purchase is made.
 The AP department also handles those reports that let management know how much the business currently owes.

 What is Tax?

 A tax is a compulsory fee or financial charge levied by any government on an individual or an organization to collect revenue for public work for providing the best facilities and infrastructure.
 The accumulated fund is then used to fund various public expenditure programs.
-If one fails to pay the taxes or refuse to contribute, then he/she may face some severe consequences under the pre-defined law.
+If one fails to pay the taxes or refuses to contribute, then they may face some severe consequences under the pre-defined law.

 Types of Taxes

-Be it an individual or any organization, all have to pay the respective taxes in various forms.
+Be it an individual or any organization; all have to pay their respective taxes in various forms.
 These taxes are further categorized into direct and indirect taxes, depending on how they are paid to the taxation authorities.
 Let us investigate deeper: